 What are the fruits of the Joyful Mysteries?

-The fruits (virtues) of the Joyful Mysteries are: The Annunciation — Humility; The Visitation — Love of Neighbor; The Nativity — Poverty; The Presentation — Purity of Heart and Body; The Finding in the Temple — Piety and Devotion to Jesus.
+The fruits (virtues) of the Joyful Mysteries are: The Annunciation — Humility; The Visitation — Love of Neighbor; The Nativity — Detachment; The Presentation — Obedience; The Finding in the Temple — Perseverance.

 What scripture passages correspond to the Joyful Mysteries?